open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 // provided ClusterRole/Role to the "system:open-cluster-management:cluster:<cluster-name>:addon:<addon-name>"
 // Group.
 type HubPermissionConfig struct {
 	// Type of the permissions setting.
-It defines how to bind the roleRef
+It defines how to bind the roleRef on the hub cluster.
+It can be:
+	// - CurrentCluster: Bind the roleRef to the namespace with the same name as the managedCluster.
+	// - SingleNamespace: Bind the roleRef to the namespace specified by SingleNamespaceBindingConfig.
+	//
 	// +kubebuilder:validation:Required
 	// +kubebuilder:validation:Enum:=CurrentCluster;SingleNamespace
 	Type HubPermissionsBindingType `json:"type"`